Proposal of the Public Sector Integrity Commissioner for Legislative Amendments

 The Act provides that the maximum amount that may be paid for legal advice is $1,500 or $3,000 in exceptional circumstances.
 The amounts set out in the Act appear to be currently adequate for legal advice (not representation); however, they can reasonably be expected to be increased over time, to reflect the increasing costs of legal services, and, in the interest of efficiency, it would be preferable that the Act be amended to allow the Minister to change these maximum entitlements by regulation.

 15. Provide authority for the Commissioner to delegate decision-making powers to an external ad hoc commissioner in appropriate circumstances

 Proposal: The Act should provide for a power to delegate the Commissioner’s powers and duties to an external ad hoc commissioner.

 The decision maker’s perceived impartiality and objectivity are crucial to the credibility of the Act.
-Situations may arise where both the Commissioner and the Deputy Commissioner are unable to act in a disclosure or reprisal case because of a conflict of interest or other impediment giving rise to a reasonable apprehension of bias on their part; for example, if a case involves a former colleague or acquaintance.
+Situations may arise where both the Commissioner and the Deputy Commissioner are unable to act in a disclosure or reprisal case because of a conflict of interest or other impediments giving rise to a reasonable apprehension of bias on their part; for example, if a case involves a former colleague or acquaintance.
 The Act provides for delegation for decision-making powers to the Deputy Commissioner only.
-The Commissioner should have the power to name a temporary ad hoc Commissioner to address such situations, similar to the power in section 59 of the Access to Information Act.
+The Commissioner should have the power to name a temporary ad hoc Commissioner to address such situations, similar to the power in section 59 of the Access to Information Act: